Child reading a book, up close

 Reviewed:

-If you or your family are neurodivergent in some way, you may have come across the following terms: hyperfocus or hyperfixation, special interest, and stimming.
+If you or your family are neurodivergent in some way, you may have come across the terms hyperfocus or hyperfixation, stimming, and special interest.

-These are three types of behaviour that are very common in people with ADHD, autism, or both.
-They can often be assumed to be the same thing but are actually three distinct behaviours that can nevertheless occur in the same person and at the same time.
+These behaviours are common in people with ADHD, autism, or both.
+They are often assumed to be the same thing but are actually three distinct behaviours that can occur in the same person and at the same time.

 Sometimes it can be important to redirect your child away from a special interest that looks like it could cause harm.
-If you’re worried about a special interest your child is developing, try to figure out what it is about that topic that has triggered their interest and slowly introduce related but less harmful information to steer them away from the harmful input.
+If you’re worried about a special interest your child is developing, try to figure out what it is about that topic that has triggered their interest and slowly introduce related but less harmful information to steer them away from it.

-It is also possible for a particular behaviour that’s part of a special interest to be mistaken for stimming as the difference can be difficult to distinguish, depending on how the focus is being expressed.
+It's possible for a particular behaviour that’s part of a special interest to be mistaken for stimming, as the difference can be difficult to distinguish, depending on how the focus is being expressed.

-It is possible that someone with ADHD and autism might exhibit all three of the behaviours in this series, by hyperfocusing on a special interest while stimming.
+It’s also possible that someone might hyperfocus on a special interest while stimming.
 For example, if someone loves stimming by chewing on silicone jewellery, they might get curious as to how it’s made and start looking online, triggering the creation of a special interest.
 There are a lot of videos on YouTube of how silicone is coloured, or how different silicone products are made in factories, and so this person might watch them obsessively, enjoying the repetitive nature of the video (a visual stim), while learning about the process and then telling all their friends and family members about it (also known as ‘info dumping’).

 They may do this research for hours at a time and be difficult to distract from the topic or unable to notice what’s happening around them while engrossed in that activity (hyperfocus).